levicm/win-tools/README.md

 # WinTools
-This Windows Scripts is a creation from multiple debloat scripts and gists from github.
+This Windows scripts toolkit is a creation from multiple debloat scripts and gists from github.
 The main origin was a Chris Titus repo.
 I also added other tools to the script that I install on every machine I use.

 ## Modifications
 I encourage people to fork this project and comment out things they don't like!